Literacy

 We teach Writing focusing on the 6+1 Traits of Writing.
 Students are taught to consider their ideas, sentence fluency, organisation, word choice, voice, conventions and presentation in their writing pieces.

 In Reading, we focus on students understanding how to select a Just Right book to enable them to learn from their reading experience.
 Students develop accuracy and comprehension skills through mini-lesson, independent work and conferencing with their teacher.
 They track their thinking as they read in a Reader’s Notebook whilst focusing on comprehension strategies, thinking within, beyond and about the text.
+Our early years reading program is heavily based on a phonics approach to develop phonological awareness and decoding skills.

 Mathematics